-11.A.
-Community property.
-(Property acquired during the marriage).
-Community property.
-If you and your spouse do not have any property from the marriage, check the first box.
-If you and your spouse have property together and acquired during the marriage, check the second box.
-If you checked the second box, you must tell the Court what property should go to you and what property should go to your spouse.
-Generally, the Court will divide the property 50-50, unless there are good reasons not to.
-It is unlikely that the Court will give most, or all, of the property to either spouse, so put some thought into what you think would be a fair division before filling out this section.
-If you and your spouse cannot decide which spouse should receive what property, the Court will order that the property be sold and any money received, divided between you and your spouse.
+50, unless there are good reasons not to.
+It is unlikely that the court will give most or all of the property to either spouse, so put some thought into what you think would be a fair division before answering this question.
+Usually, if you and your spouse cannot decide which spouse should receive what property, the court will order that the property be sold and any money received divided between you and your spouse.

-First, list the property that you want the Court to award to Party A, and list the property that you want the Court to award to Party B. Put a check in the box that matches the property you want to go to which person.
-You should describe the property in as specific detail as possible for identification purposes.
-You can use the brand name and model where applicable, and serial numbers.
+First, list the property that you want the court to award to Party A, and list the property that you want the court to award to Party B. Put a check in the box that matches the property you want to go to which person.
+You should describe the property thoroughly for identification purposes.
+Use the brand name, model and serial numbers, where applicable.
+Then, estimate the monetary value of the item.